Intrinsic Riemannian Functional Data Analysis for Sparse Longitudinal Observations: Introduction

+We shall emphasize that, the proposed framework is not to replace explicit parameterization in practice, but to make the statistical outcomes invariant to the parameterization and/or frame adopted in computation.
+For instance, in Section \ref{sec:simulation} we demonstrate that the proposed method produces identical results under different parameterizations.
+In particular, the intrinsicality featured by our method refers to requiring no embedding, rather than no parameterization.
+This makes our framework immediately applicable to manifolds without a canonical embedding.
+We demonstrate this feature via the manifold of SPD matrices endowed with the affine-invariant metric in our simulation studies; see Section \ref{sec:simulation}.

 The rest of the paper is organized as follows.
 In Section \ref{sec:cov-bundle}, we construct the covariance vector bundle, a parallel transport and a smooth metric on th bundle.
 In addition, we formulate the intrinsic concept of covariance function for Riemannian functional data.
-An estimator for the covariance function from sparsely observed Riemannian functional data is detailed in Section \ref{sec:estimation}, and its theoretical properties are given in Section \ref{sec:theory}.
+An estimator for the covariance function from sparsely observed Riemannian functional data is described in Section \ref{sec:estimation}, and its theoretical properties are given in Section \ref{sec:theory}.
 Simulation studies are placed in Section \ref{sec:simulation}, followed by an application to longitudinal diffusion tensors in Section \ref{sec:application}.
+All the proofs are deferred to an online Supplementary Material for space economy.